rstraub/rstraub.github.io/_drafts/must-read-books-for-software-developers.md

 This book has been such a great influence on my skills as a programmer that I gave it a special spot on my bookshelf.
 I put it front and center.
 Years after reading, its ideas still guide the way I write code every single day.

 ## 🧗 Extreme programming explained

-*why?*
+**Why This Book?**
 Agile software development is now commonplace, but what is it about?
 What is at the core of this mindset?
 This book provides the best answers in my opinion.

-*who is it for?*
-Any experience level

-*what does it teach?*
+**Who Is It For?**
+Developers of any skill level with an interest in agile software development.

+**Key Takeaways**
-This book dives into a set of values, principles and practices on how to develop software in a sustainable and effective manner.
-A lot of the practices in this book are now commonplace because they are proven ways to achieve better software delivery.
+Extreme Programming Explained introduces a set of values, principles and practices on how to develop software with agility.
+Though Agile (capital A) is a commodity nowadays, this book explains what agile software development was meant to be.

+It is a true standout as it reasons from guiding values and principles to concrete practices.
+These practices are key enablers to agile software development according to XP.
+Ever heard of Test-Driven Development?
+Pair Programming?
+Refactoring?
+Continuous Integration?
+Those are just a few of the practices of XP, and you would do well to master them.

+Extreme Programming Explained helped me adopt a mindset and skillset to help teams deliver software more effectively.
+One of my best professional experiences was in a team where we consciously lived by the values, principles and practices of XP.

 ## ✨ Refactoring
-*why?*
-Great code is not written in one go.
-Reality is that we are constantly learning and adapting.
-So should our software.
-Just like a garden, code is organic and should be constantly tended to.

-*who is it for?*
-Any experience level

-*what does it teach?*
-What refactoring is, why it is important, code smells with remediations and refactoring patterns
+**Why This Book?**
+Do you write great code every time?
+I surely don't.
+Refactoring teaches you the crucial skill to improve on existing code, without changing its behavior.
+A necessity for incremental software development.

+**Who Is It For?**
+Best suited for developers with at least some experience.
+In order to get the most out of it you need a frame of reference for the code smells and refactoring patterns.

+**Key Takeaways**
+Gone are the days of lengthy architecture documents and big upfront design.
+Rightfully so, as that approach was unrealistic.
+Reality is that a team is constantly learning and gaining insights over the course of a software project.
+Consequently software should reflect that knowledge and adapt as your understanding of the problem improves.
+How do you do that?
+You refactor.

+Refactoring offers you the reasons for the practice, recognizing code smells, and offers a catalog of remediations to bad code.
+Not only that, it also explains the process of effective refactoring.
+There's a whole lot more to it than just hitting a shortcut in your IDE.

+I read this book a few years ago, and it was an eye opener.
+Refactoring is a term known to every developer, but the actual skill and knowledge this book holds is rare.
+The book, and a ton of practice, helped me get much better at it.
+As a result, refactoring is still one of the most valuable tools in my toolbox.

 ## 🧪 Test-Driven Development

-*why?*
+**Why This Book?**
-Tests are incredibly valuable in software development, but it can be even more beneficial if you use them to drive your implementation.
+Tests are incredibly valuable in software development.
+Using them to drive your implementation is a paradigm shift which greatly improves your code.

-*who is it for?*
-Any experience level

-*what does it teach?*
+**Who Is It For?**
+Developers with at least some experience.
+You need some familiarity with your language of choice and test tooling.
+It also builds upon refactoring as a skill.

+**Key Takeaways**
-How and why to apply TDD
+- How and why to apply TDD
+- What has TDD done for me

 ## 🧽 Clean Architecture

-*why?*
+**Why This Book?**
 Designing software is a critical skill in order to evolve a system over time.
 The system should be able to transform according to the need of the users and deliver value.

-*who is it for?*

-People who understand the principles of readable code and now want to move to the plane of design and architecture.
-This is where you design relations between functions, classes, modules and systems.

-*what does it teach?*
+**Who Is It For?**
+Developers who know how to write good code, and want to weave it together in a well designed system.
+Best read after gaining tangible experience in a few software projects and having a solid set of development skills.

+**Key Takeaways**
 Principles of effective software design and how to make your system flexible, maintainable and supple.

 ## 🗣️ Domain-Driven Design

-*why?*
+**Why This Book?**
 Great and valuable software is partially about technology, but mostly about capturing, refining and codifying a great model about the problem domain.

-*who is it for?*
+**Who Is It For?**

-Part one is great for anyone.
-The remaining parts require a bit more experience.
+Part one is very accessible and a must-read as soon as you enter the field of software development.
+The remaining parts require more experience in order to comprehend, appreciate and apply them.

-*what does it teach?*
+**Key Takeaways**
 Great software solves domain problems in an expressive manner and should reflect the ubiquitous model of the business and development.

 * Link to my review

 ## 🧠 Pragmatic Thinking and Learning

-*why?*
+**Why This Book?**
 Learning and thinking are critical skills for devs

-*who is it for?*
+**Who Is It For?**
 Any developer

-*what does it teach?*
+**Key Takeaways**
 How your brain is wired, and how you can use that to your advantage

 ## 🦸 Seven Habits of Highly Effective People

-*why?*
+**Why This Book?**
+Wait what?
+This book has nothing to do with software!
 Software is as much about people as it is about technology.

-*who is it for?*
+**Who Is It For?**
 Any experience level

-*what does it teach?*
+**Key Takeaways**
 Principles of being a solid character and work together effectively

 I regularly review books about software development on my blog.
 Sign up for the newsletter, and never miss one again!